by Audrey Anderson, The University of Texas at Austin College of Pharmacy, and Dr. Marc Goldstein, MD, Curist Medical Advisor

 Colds cause a cough in about 30% of cases.
 In individuals who get a cough, the cough often starts after the sore throat and nasal symptoms have been present for a few days.
 Most individuals whose allergies are confined to the upper respiratory tract do not experience a cough from their allergies.
 However, some individuals with asthma and allergies may experience an asthma exacerbation when they are exposed to certain allergens.
 These exacerbations can cause coughing.

-Treatment Options: Common Cold & Allergies
+Best Treatment Options For Common Cold & Allergies

 Although the common cold can disrupt your daily rhythm and plans, it generally does not lead to serious problems, and symptoms can often be relieved with natural remedies and over-the-counter medications.
 A pain reliever, like Curist Pain Relief, can help to common cold symptoms, likes aches, pains and fever.
 Symptoms from allergies can also be successfully relieved with over-the-counter medications.
 Take Curist’s quiz to find solutions for allergy symptom relief.